xot/ElectraOne/README.md

 There is nothing specific about the design of the mixer apart from the MIDI channel, ELectra One port and CC number assignments of individual controls.
 This means you can freely redesign the mixer to your own needs, e.g one where tracks are laid out horizontally instead of vertically (such that all track controls are active at the same time).

+*Warning: do NOT remove any controls; this may break the script/mixer preset.
+The reason is that controls associated with (return) tracks that are not present in Ableton are hidden using their control id; the LUA scripting embedded in the Mixer preset responsible for that assumes these controls exist.*

 ## Controlling the currently appointed device

 In Ableton Live, each track typically has a selected device, and usually the selected device on the currently selected track is controlled by a remote control surface.
 This specific selected device is called the *appointed* device (and is indicated by Live using the 'Blue Hand').